 - Standard lenses: This is what you are “given” when you buy a camera, for example the most classic is 18-55 mm.
 This is more or less similar to what you see with your eye (between 35 and 50 mm depending on the type of DSLR).
-This type of focal length is used to give “everyday photos” such as basic portraits, street scenes, even landscapes, etc. This is often the first lens provided to start learning photography.
-Let’s say that this is enough at the beginning to get started in digital photography.
-There is no need to spend thousands on a very expensive lens when you first start.
+This type of focal length is used to take “everyday photos” such as basic portraits, street scenes, even landscapes, etc. This is often the first lens provided to start learning photography.
+Let’s just say that this will be enough at the beginning to get you started in digital photography.
+No need to spend thousands on a very expensive lens when you first start.

 - Telephoto lenses: All lenses above about 100 mm are considered to be in this category (e. g.
 100 mm, 70-200 mm, 400 mm, etc.).
 This type of focal length is generally used to zoom in on a subject for which you want more detail, a magnification of the scene, or a larger image.
 The most classic example is wildlife photography.
 Note that a teleconverter allows you to go even further.
 Depending on where you are, this is the type of photographic accessory that never leaves your photo bag.

 Even with a telephoto lens, you can take very beautiful photographs of wildlife or scenery!

 These “millimeter numbers” should be adapted if you use an APS-C or Full Frame camera.
 I will explain in a future article the differences, advantages and disadvantages of each one!